yandao/yandao.github.com/_posts/2012-09-06-quick-setup-apache--uwsgi-in-ubuntu.md

 	$ sudo service apache2 restart

 Apache should now run with mod_uwsgi enabled.
-From the Apache configuration above, any requests that comes through &lt;domain_name&gt;/bin will be handled by uWSGI, and passed to the WSGI application that listens on **TCP socket 127.0.0.1 on port 5000**.
+From the Apache configuration above, any requests that come through &lt;domain_name&gt;/bin will be handled by uWSGI, and passed to the WSGI application that listens on **TCP socket 127.0.0.1 on port 5000**.

 ## Done